erictt/computer-science-learning/source/_posts/cs6210/lesson-07b.md

 - To exploit a cluster starting from a sequential program, one possibility is automatic parallelization, which means writing a sequential program and letting a tool identify opportunities for parallelism and map it to the cluster.
 - Automatic parallelization is an example of implicitly parallel programming, where the program is not written explicitly in parallel but the tool identifies opportunities for parallelism and maps it to the cluster.
-- High Performance Fortran is an example of a programming language that does automatic parallelization, where the user uses directives for distribution of data and computation.
+- High Performance **Fortran** is an example of a programming language that does automatic parallelization, where the user uses directives for distribution of data and computation.
 - Automatic parallelization works well for certain classes of programs called data parallel programs, where the data accesses are fairly static and determinable at compile time.

 ### Message Passing

 <img src="https://i.imgur.com/tPeuuQC.png" style="width: 800px" />

-- The other way to exploit a cluster is to write the program as a truly parallel program, or explicitly parallel program, where the application programmer thinks about the application and writes the program explicitly in parallel.
+- The other way to exploit a cluster is to write the program as a truly parallel program, where the application programmer thinks about the application and writes the program explicitly in parallel.
 - There are two styles of explicitly parallel programs: **message passing** style and **shared memory** style.
 - The message passing style is true to the physical nature of the cluster, where every processor has its private memory and cannot directly access the memory of another processor.
 It uses a message passing library that provides primitives for application threads to do sends and receives to peers executing on other nodes of the cluster.
 - Examples of message passing libraries include MPI, PVM, and CLF from Digital Equipment Corporation, and many scientific applications running on large scale clusters use this style of programming using MPI as the message passing fabric.
-- The downside to the message-passing style of programming is that it is difficult to program, as it requires the programmer to think in terms of coordinating the activities on different processes by explicitly sending and receiving messages from their peers, which is a radical change of thinking in terms of how to structure a program.
+- The downside to the message-passing style of programming is that it is difficult to program, as it requires the programmer to think in terms of coordinating the activities of different processes by explicitly sending and receiving messages from their peers, which is a radical change of thinking in terms of how to structure a program.

 ### DSM

 <img src="https://i.imgur.com/MZj30m5.png" style="width: 800px" />

-- The DSM abstraction is a way of giving the illusion to the application programmer that all of the memory in the entire cluster is shared, even though it is not physically shared.
+- The DSM abstraction is a way of giving the illusion to the application programmer that all the memory in the entire cluster is shared, even though it is not physically shared.
 - The DSM library provides a shared memory semantic to the application program, allowing for an easier transition path from a sequential program or program written on an SMP to a program that runs on the cluster.
 - The DSM abstraction eliminates the need for marshaling and unmarshaling arguments being passed from one processor to another, as all of that is handled by the fact that there is shared memory.
 - The DSM abstraction gives the same level of comfort to a programmer who is used to programming on a true shared memory machine when they move to a cluster, as they can use the same set of primitives for synchronization and thread creation.